Spontaneous scalarization: Neutron star scalarization

-Binary pulsar observations were considered in the context of scalarized \ns{s} for the first time by~\textcite{Damour:1996ke}.
-They calculated the gravitational form factors (also known as ``sensitivities'') of slowly-rotating \ns{s}, that is the set of coupling constants appearing within scalar-tensor theory in the description of the relativistic motion and timing of pulsars, which led to constraint on the $\beta_0$ parameter.
+Binary-pulsar observations were considered in the context of scalarized \ns{s} for the first time by~\textcite{Damour:1996ke}.
+They calculated the gravitational form factors (also known as sensitivities) of slowly rotating \ns{s}, which form the set of coupling constants appearing in the post-Keplerian description of the binary in scalar-tensor theory; \textcite{Horbatsch:2011nh} for a summary.
 Only a few such binary systems were known at the time, and $\beta_0$ was constrained to be greater than $-5$ using polytropic \EOS{s}.
-These results were later refined to include realistic \EOS{s} and a limit of $\beta_0>-4.5$ was derived in \textcite{Damour:1998jk}.
-In addition, an estimate was made that it would be difficult for LIGO and VIRGO to improve $\beta_0$ bounds for most \EOS possibilities (some exceptions are pointed out by \textcite{Sampson:2014qqa} and \textcite{Shao:2017gwu}).
-The reason is that even though the merger events observed by such \gw detectors can lead to much stronger scalar dipole radiation, they are inferior in accuracy compared to the radio observations of binary pulsars, leading to weaker overall constraints.
-The next-generation detectors, though, such as Cosmic Explorer and Einstein Telescope, will be able to improve the bounds on scalar-dipole radiation~\cite{Sampson:2014qqa,Shao:2017gwu}.
+These results were later refined to include realistic \EOS{s} and a limit of $\beta_0>-4.5$ was derived by \textcite{Damour:1998jk}.
+In addition, an estimate was made that it would be difficult for LIGO and VIRGO to improve $\beta_0$ bounds for most \EOS possibilities [some exceptions were pointed out by \textcite{Sampson:2014qqa} and \textcite{Shao:2017gwu}].
+The reason is that even though the merger events observed using such \gw detectors can lead to much stronger scalar-dipole radiation, they are inferior in accuracy compared to the radio observations of binary pulsars, leading to weaker overall constraints.
+Next-generation detectors such as the Cosmic Explorer and the Einstein Telescope, though, will be able to improve the bounds on scalar-dipole radiation~\cite{Sampson:2014qqa,Shao:2017gwu}.

 An example of how constraints can be imposed on \DEF models is presented in Fig.~\ref{fig:BinaryPulsarObservationsMAMBplane}, which illustrates how the model fails the double pulsar test for specific values of the theory parameters.
 In this case, the failure is due to the additional energy loss from scalar GWs predicted by the \DEF model, predominantly the dipolar contribution.